 1. Target branch already contains equivalent changes

-The commit you are cherry-picking modified lines that were already changed on the target branch, possibly by a previous cherry-pick, a merge, or a parallel fix.
-After resolving conflicts by accepting the target branch’s version, there is nothing new to commit.
+The commit you are picking touched lines that were already changed on the target branch, by an earlier cherry-pick, a merge, or a parallel fix.
+After the three-way merge resolves to the same content that is already there, the diff is empty.

-How to spot it: Run git diff HEAD after staging — if it is empty, the working tree matches the current HEAD exactly.
-The “fix” is already there.
+How to spot it: git diff HEAD after staging is empty — the working tree already matches HEAD.
+Confirm with git branch --contains abc1234: if the target branch is listed, the change (by SHA) is already in its history.

 2. You accepted “ours” for every conflicting hunk

-How to spot it: git diff --cached shows no staged changes even though you have staged files.
+How to spot it: git diff --cached shows no staged changes even though you staged files.
+If you actually wanted the incoming change, this is the one cause where you should not skip — abort and redo with --theirs.

-You are cherry-picking commit B, which reverted commit A, onto a branch that also reverted commit A via a different path.
-Both reversions produce the same content, so the cherry-pick has nothing to do.
+You are picking commit B, which reverted commit A, onto a branch that also reverted commit A through a different path.
+Both reversions yield the same content, so there is nothing to do.

-How to spot it: git show abc1234 --stat shows the commit was a revert.
-Check whether an equivalent revert is already in the target branch’s history.
+How to spot it: git show abc1234 --stat shows a revert; check whether an equivalent revert is already in the target branch’s history with git log --oneline --grep="Revert".

-The source commit changed only trailing spaces or indentation.
-The target branch had already applied an auto-formatting step, so after conflict resolution the effective diff is empty.
+The source commit changed only trailing spaces or indentation, and the target branch already ran an auto-format pass, so the effective diff is empty.

-5. Cherry-picking a range where some commits were already applied
+6. Some commits in a picked range were already applied

-git cherry-pick A..B picks multiple commits.
-Some in the middle were already backported individually, so their cherry-picks become empty mid-way through the range.
+git cherry-pick A..B picks several commits; one in the middle was already backported individually, so it becomes empty partway through the range.

-How to spot it: git log --oneline A..B lists 5 commits but git log --oneline target..HEAD only shows 3 of them already applied.
+How to spot it: git log --oneline A..B lists, say, 5 commits, but git log --oneline target..HEAD shows 3 of them already present.
+This is the one case where the --empty flag helps (see Step 5).

 Shortest path to fix

-Step 1: Confirm the commit is truly empty vs. accidentally empty
+Step 1: Confirm truly empty vs. accidentally empty

 git diff --cached